callstack/reassure/README.md

 - **`runs`**: number of runs per series for the particular test
 - **`dropWorst`**: number of worst (highest) runs dropped from a test series
 - **`wrapper`**: custom JSX wrapper, such as a `<Provider />` component, which the ui needs to be wrapped with
-- **`scenario`**: a custom async function, which defines user interaction within the ui by utilised RNTL functions
+- **`scenario`**: a custom async function, which defines user interaction within the ui by utilized RNTL functions

 ### Configuration